fmerg/pymerkle/README.md

 See ... for the list of supported hash and encoding types.

 An extra argument `log_dir` specifies the absolute path of the directory, where the Merkle-tree will receive log-files for encryption from; if unspecified, it is by default set equal to the _current working directory_.
-For example, in order to configure a standard Merkle-tree to receive log files from an existing directory `/logs` inside the directory containing the script, type:
+For example, in order to configure a standard Merkle-tree to accept log files from an existing directory `/logs` inside the directory containing the script, type:

 ```python
 import os